-Online databases will be renewed according to a cost per view formula.
-Additionally, each database must meet annual minimum usage levels.
+Online databases must meet annual minimum usage levels.
 Online databases that do not meet retention criteria for two consecutive years will not be renewed.

 MSL collects serial state publications as mandated by 22-1-212 MCA.
 Electronic serial state publications are maintained in the MSL digital archive.
 Access is through the MSL online catalog and online union catalogs.